Who We Are

 Musical Director

-DexterDexter Drown
+Dexter Drown

 Dexter Drown is an imaginative and versatile conductor who has been praised for his utterly magical performances of passion, confidence, and flair.

-This season, alongside his work as assistant conductor of The Sinfonia Stellaris – with whom he has been appointed conductor for the 23/24 season – Dexter has worked with musicians from the Orchestra of the Swan on premiere recordings of new works, led concerts with contemporary music ensemble The Hadit Collective, and makes his debut with the Midland Sinfonia.
-As well as his work with professional orchestras, Dexter is joining the Leicester Symphony Orchestra for a concert in the De Montfort Hall.
+Alongside his work as conductor of the professional chamber orchestra, The Sinfonia Stellaris, Dexter has worked with musicians from the Orchestra of the Swan on premiere recordings of new works, led concerts with contemporary music ensemble The Hadit Collective, Ensemble Ad libitum de Chambéry, and conducted the Midland Sinfonia.
+As well as his work with professional orchestras, Dexter is the Musical Director of the Midland Concert Orchestra and follows in the footsteps of Malcolm Sargent as Musical Director of the Leicester Symphony Orchestra.

 Deputy Conductor

-David HenshawDavid Henshaw
+David Henshaw

 David enjoys conducting and singing, both in choirs and as a soloist.
 He conducts Derby Hospitals Choir, is Show Musical Director for Melbourne Operatic Society and Organist & Choirmaster at St. Peter’s Church, Chellaston.
 He has sung many operatic and Gilbert and Sullivan rôles and also sings with the Loughborough-based groups Concorde and operaHouse.